ASSERT-KTH/slumps/crow/README.md

   ```

+## How to use it
+- Set the corresponding credentials for the broker as env variables, i.e. `export BROKER_PASS=...`.
+- Start the system: `bash crow/launch_system_standalone.sh <options>`.
+This script will call the corresponding python scripts to launch the workers.
+- Call the corresponding entrypoint, depending of the type of the file you want to process.
+For example,
+`python3 -m crow.entrypoints.fromc program.c` to start a superdiversification of `program.c`

+Since CROW is built on top of several tools and each of them needs a differetn setup process, we strongly recommend to use a [docker](#images) deploy of the system.

 ## Troubleshooting

 - **CROW shows a fail in the CLANG step**: Install emscripten and run it as follows `emcc -v <file>.c`.
 Then copy all the include files in the [include](https://github.com/KTH/slumps/blob/18ef5189904e25019155fe305046f4b5b8907538/src/settings/config.ini#L17) configuration for CROW.